Professional Pathways Program

 Internship sites will directly interview candidates and select interns.

-Students in the program are required to enroll in INT1010 Independent Internship (at no cost) regardless of whether they are also enrolled in a department internship course.
+Students in the program are required to enroll in INT1010 Independent Internship (at no cost) regardless of also being enrolled in a department internship course.

 Within the course students will: